 Extensive screening has been done to test the susceptibility of P. acnes bacteria to different classes of antibiotics.
 In general, what researchers have found is that P. acnes is moderately susceptible, when directly exposed, to many classes of antibiotics.

 Researchers have also found that P. acnes bacteria is becoming increasingly resistant to some of the common antibiotics used to treat acne, like erythromycin and tetracycline family drugs (tetracycline, doxycycline and minocycline).
-Interestingly, numerous studies have shown that P. acnesbacteria is extremely sensitive to Penicillin G, which was one of the first antibiotics ever developed.
+Interestingly, numerous studies have shown that P. acnesbacteria is extremely sensitive to Penicillin, which was one of the first antibiotics ever developed.

-It is important to keep in mind that these tests are primarily done on a petri dish in a laboratory.
+It is important to keep in mind that these tests are primarily done on a Petri dish in a laboratory.
 When asking whether an antibiotic is effective when treating a clinical acne infection there are additional factors that need to be considered.
 The biggest question is whether the antibiotic makes it to the site of infection.
-Many antibiotics may be effective at killing P. acnes bacteria on a petri dish, but they do not accumulate in sufficient concentration in the follicle and sebaceous glands to be effective at treating active acne infections.
+Many antibiotics may be effective at killing P. acnes bacteria on a Petri dish, but they do not accumulate in sufficient concentration in the follicle and sebaceous glands to be effective at treating active acne infections.

 Several Over-The-Counter medications, like benzoyl peroxide and triclosan, are also directly toxic to P. acnes bacteria.
 However, these topically applied medications have difficulty penetrating to the base of the hair follicle, which is where the P. acnes bacteria are causing problems.